Joël Donald

-Joël Donald (born 13 May 1996) is a Dutch footballer who plays as a forward for RKVV DEM in the Dutch Derde Divisie.
+Joël Donald (born 13 May 1996) is a Dutch footballer who plays as a forward for DEM in the Dutch Derde Divisie.

 Club career

 He made his professional debut in the Eerste Divisie for SC Telstar on 9 September 2016 in a game against De Graafschap.

+International career

+Donald earned 6 caps for the Netherlands national under-16 football team.

 Personal life

 He is a younger brother of footballer Mitchell Donald.
 Born in the Netherlands, Donald is of Surinamese descent.